Crime in South Africa: Major Cities

+In the 2026 Crime Index ranking, the five worst cities for crime in South Africa, with their respective global ranks on the list, were Pietermaritzburg (1), Pretoria (2), Johannesburg (5), Durban (6), and Gqeberha (8).

+While some major cities experience crime throughout their suburbs, crime in others is mainly isolated to specific neighborhoods.
+Johannesburg, for example, experiences a range of crimes across the metropolitan area, with crime driven by many different factors, including poverty.

+In contrast, Cape Town's crime occurs mainly in a small list of specific suburbs, and is driven predominantly by gangsterism.
+Thus, crime rates in South Africa's cities may be skewed significantly by the type, and location, of those crimes.
+Furthermore, for the average resident and visitor, the experience in terms of safety when traveling around a major city in South Africa is likely to vary greatly between cities.

 To combat rises in crime rate, South Africa's urban areas have exploded the nation's security industry, with South Africa having over 2.7 million registered private security guards, which compares to just 150,000 public police officers for the entire nation.
 Since 2014, the number of private security business has grown by 43% and the number of private guards, by 44%.
 Services by private security companies includes ICCTV surveillance, urgent armed response to client security alerts, physical patrolling of neighborhoods, etc.

 Townships

-Most South African townships are considered part of an urban area.
+Most South African townships (informal settlements) are considered part of an urban area.

 Townships were created in the 1950s and 1960s by the apartheid government and are periphery communities to larger, historically White-only urban areas.
 They were created to house exclusively populations of colour --- Black African, Indian, and Coloured citizens.
 While older, more established townships might have some middle-income enclaves, the majority of township populations live in poverty.
 In Khayelitsha, the largest township in Western Cape province, with over 400,000 residents, around 74% of households make only about R2300 (US$200) per month and the unemployment rate is 54%.
 There are no longer explicit legal restrictions on who can live in townships, even though, today, over 95% of township populations are not White.

 Gangs in South Africa are most commonly found in the country's townships.
 In Cape Town alone, police estimate between 90 and 130 gangs, as well as over 100,000 gang members.

 Gathering data on the proportion of South African crime as occurring in townships is difficult, however the townships are often considered to be the epicenters of violent and organized crime in the nation.
 Critics of the South African government often attribute South Africa's apartheid history to the dangerous conditions in many township areas.
 Commonly cited factors that contribute to the high crime rates are long-term unemployment (60% of the national unemployment rate resides in townships), disorganized and under-resourced policing, and widespread extreme poverty.